lkco/centreon4Splunk/README.md

 ## Use Splunk Universal Forwarder
-* Install and configure Universal Forwarder Splunk
+* On your Centreon server, install and configure Universal Forwarder Splunk
-*  Configure new sourcetype
+* On your Splunk, configure a new sourcetype
 ```
 [centreon4splunk]
 DATETIME_CONFIG =